Minister of the Week

 Any person under 18 years of age who is attending a conference without a parent or legal guardian must have an official conference sponsor (that is, an adult who takes responsibility for the minor while on the island) and must send a completed Minor Medical Release Form along with their registration form.
 In the unlikely event of a major accident, this written permission form must accompany the minor patient for treatment at a mainland medical facility.
 The Minor Medical Release Form also authorizes our island medical staff to treat routine and non-critical medical conditions on island.

-The Island Registrar will collect and hold all Minor Medical Release Forms mailed in with paper registrations during the enrollment period.
+The Island Registrar will collect and hold all Minor Medical Release Forms during the enrollment period.
 It will be noted in Raiser’s Edge that the form was received.
+If the Conference Registrar receives the form, they should send it along to the Island Registrar promptly.
 The forms are filed in the First Aid Station prior to the arrival of your conference.
-Conference Registrars may need to contact registrants to have a forms submitted after reviewing registration information.
-Online registrations will be able to get the form as needed and submit them to the Conference Registrar or SIC.
+Conference Registrars may need to contact conferees to have a forms submitted after reviewing registration information.

 - The signed, returned copy of the form must show valid signatures.
 Mailed forms are best, but Fax transmissions are acceptable.
 The form can be emailed to the you but it must be properly scanned and attached to the email.